Moving Medicine is an initiative by the Faculty of Sport and Exercise Medicine (UK) in partnership with Public Health England and Sport England.

 -

-It aims to help all healthcare professionals to engage in positive conversations to help their patients to become and stay more active.
+Active Conversations aims to help all healthcare professionals to engage in positive conversations to help their patients to become and stay more active.